craigfrancis/php-is-literal-rfc/readme.txt

 ===== Introduction =====

-Add an //is_literal()// function, so developers/frameworks can check if a given variable has been created by safe literals.
+Add an //is_literal()// function, so developers/frameworks can check if a given variable is *safe*.

-As in, at runtime, being able to check if a variable has been created by the trusted developer (defined within a PHP script).
+As in, at runtime, being able to check if a variable has been created by literals, defined within a PHP script, by a trusted developer.

-These checks can warn or completely block SQL Injection, Command Line Injection, and many cases of HTML Injection (aka XSS).
+This simple check can be used to warn or completely block SQL Injection, Command Line Injection, and many cases of HTML Injection (aka XSS).

 ===== The Problem =====

-Concatenating strings and escaping is *very* error prone.
+Escaping strings for SQL, HTML, Commands, etc is *very* error prone.

 The vast majority of programmers should never do this (mistakes will be made).

 Unsafe values (often user supplied) *must* be kept separate (e.g. parameterised SQL), or be processed by something that understands the context (e.g. a HTML Templating Engine).

-This is primarily for security reasons, but it also stops data being corrupted.
+This is primarily for security reasons, but it also causes data to be damaged (e.g. ASCII/UTF-8 issues).

-For example:
+Take these mistakes:

   echo "<img src=" . htmlentities($url) . " alt='' />";

-Flawed because the attribute value is not quoted, e.g. $url = '/ onerror=alert(1)'
+Flawed because the attribute value is not quoted, e.g. //$url = '/ onerror=alert(1)'//

   echo "<img src='" . htmlentities($url) . "' alt='' />";

-Flawed because //htmlentities()// does not encode single quotes by default, e.g. $url = "/' onerror='alert(1)"
+Flawed because //htmlentities()// does not encode single quotes by default, e.g. //$url = "/' onerror='alert(1)"//

   echo '<a href="' . htmlentities($url) . '">Link</a>';

-Flawed because a link can include JavaScript, e.g. $url = 'javascript:alert(1)'
+Flawed because a link can include JavaScript, e.g. //$url = 'javascript:alert(1)'//

   <script>
     var url = "<?= addslashes($url) ?>";
   </script>

-Flawed because //addslashes()// is not aware of the HTML context, e.g. $url = '</script><script>alert(1)</script>'
+Flawed because //addslashes()// is not HTML context aware, e.g. //$url = '</script><script>alert(1)</script>'//

   echo '<a href="/path/?name=' . htmlentities($name) . '">Link</a>';

-Flawed because //urlencode()// has not been used, e.g. $name = 'A&B'
+Flawed because //urlencode()// has not been used, e.g. //$name = 'A&B'//

   <p><?= htmlentities($url) ?></p>

 Flawed because the encoding is not guaranteed to be UTF-8 (or ISO-8859-1 before PHP 5.4), so the value could be corrupted.

-Also flawed because some browsers (e.g. IE 11), if the charset isn't defined (header or meta tag), could guess the output is UTF-7, e.g. $url = '+ADw-script+AD4-alert(1)+ADw-+AC8-script+AD4-'
+Also flawed because some browsers (e.g. IE 11), if the charset isn't defined (header or meta tag), could guess the output as UTF-7, e.g. //$url = '+ADw-script+AD4-alert(1)+ADw-+AC8-script+AD4-'//

   example.html:
       <img src={{ url }} alt='' />